Asymptotic behavior of the Brownian frog model: Containment in a ball

 Now we describe the manner in which particles branch.
 At time $\tau$ the particle started from the origin has revealed that $\mathcal P \cap W_{\tau} = \varnothing$ and that $\|B_\tau - x_0\| = r$ for some $x_0 \in \mathcal P$.
 Replace the points in $\mathcal P - W_{\tau}$ with $\mathcal P_1 \cap W_{\tau}.$ That is, form the set

-By \thref{lem:surgery} (see the appendix) the process $\mathcal P'$ is a unit intensity Poisson point process.
+\thref{lem:surgery} in the appendix describes this construction in more detail and establishes that the process $\mathcal P'$ (we call it $\eta$ in the appendix) is a unit intensity Poisson point process.
 Let $\Gamma(x_0, \mathcal P')$ be the new continuum cluster at $x_0$.
 We place offspring at $x_{-1} := B_\tau$ and at the centers of the balls in this cluster.
 More precisely, at the points where $K+1$ is the number of balls in the cluster.
 See Figure \ref{fig:branch}.

 To ensure the environment looks the same in distribution for each new particle, we replace $\mathcal P' \cap \Gamma(x_0, \mathcal P')$ with $\mathcal P_2 \cap \Gamma(x_0, \mathcal P').$ For the particle at $x_i$ we also delete any points in $\B(x_i,r)$ from the process.
 This makes it so each new particle has the same environment to explore as the initial particle at the origin.
 Formally, each particle in $\{x_{-1},x_0,x_1, \hdots, x_K\}$ will move according to a Brownian motion in the environment